-OVERVIEW: William A. and Elizabeth B. Moncrief Foundation focuses its grantmaking in Texas.
-Tens of millions have gone to the University of Texas system.
-The foundation also has interest in health, specifically cancer research, in Forth Worth, which is the home of the Moncrief Cancer Institute.
-Money has also gone to arts and culture, animal rights, and human services.
+OVERVIEW: William A. and Elizabeth B. Moncrief Foundation focuses its grantmaking in Texas and is interested in health, cancer research, Fort Worth causes, arts and culture, animal rights, and human services.

 FUNDING AREAS: Higher education, health, animals, arts and culture, Fort Worth community

 IP TAKE: William A. and Elizabeth B. Moncrief Foundation doesn't have much of a web presence or a clear way for grantseekers to reach out.

 PROFILE: Established in 1954, the William A. and Elizabeth B. Moncrief Foundation is a family foundation in Fort Worth, Texas.
 W.A.
 “Monty” Moncrief was one of Texas’ legendary wildcatters.
 During the Great Depression, he discovered a six-billion-barrel East Texas oilfield.
 Monty's son, W.A.
 "Tex" Moncrief, Jr., eventually took the reins of the family oil business, and at one point, Moncrief was on the Forbes billionaire list.
 Foundation areas of interest include higher education, health, animals, arts and culture, and Fort Worth community.